Achaimaa/API-Integration-Task/README.md

 # Overview
 This script automates the process of creating forms, layers, and tickets in PlanRadar.
 It uses the PlanRadar API to perform these tasks.
 The script assumes that you have access to a PlanRadar account and have created necessary API tokens and configurations.
 # Prerequisites
-Python 3.x: Ensure Python 3.x is installed on your machine.
+- Python 3.x: Ensure Python 3.x is installed on your machine.
-Requests Library: Install the requests library if it's not already installed.
+- Requests Library: Install the requests library if it's not already installed.
 You can install it using pip: pip install requests
 # Usage
-Script Execution:

-Run the script using Python:
+- Run the script using Python:
-python script_name.py
+- python script_name.py
 Replace script_name.py with the name of the script file.

 # Functions: